raylutz/daffodil/README.md

 is a good choice when rapid appends, inserts, row-based operations, and other mutation is required.
 It also provides row and column operations using \[row, col] indexes, where each can be slices or column names.
-This type of indexing is syntactically similar to what is offered by Pandas and Polars, but Pydf has almost no constraints on the data in the array, includign mixed types in columns, other objects, and even entire Pydf arrays.
+This type of indexing is syntactically similar to what is offered by Pandas and Polars, but Pydf has almost no constraints on the data in the array, including mixed types in columns, other objects, and even entire Pydf arrays.

 ## Supports incremental appends

-Pydf can append one or more rows, cols or concatenate with another Pydf object extremely quickly, because it leverages Python's data referencing approach.
+Pydf can append one or more rows or concatenate with another Pydf object extremely quickly, because it leverages Python's data referencing approach.
 Although the 'use_copy' option is provided where a new deep copy is made, this can be largely avoided in most data manipulation pipelines.
 When the data can be used without copying, then this will minimize overhead.
+Concatenating, dropping and inserting columns is fuctionality that is provided, but is not recommennded.

 A lod is an easy to use data structure that mimics a 2-D array and is commonly found in Python code, but it is expensive in space (3x larger than Pydf object) because the field names are repeated for each row.
 Also, it does not offer array manipulation primitives, convenient markdown reporting tools, and other features offered by Pydf.

+If a keyfield is specified, a Pydf array is quite similar to a dict-of-dict Python structure, but is 1/3 the size.

 ## Column names

 Similar to Pandas and other dataframe concepts, Daffodil has a separate set of column names that can be optionally used to name the columns.
 This is organized internally as a Python dictionary (hd -- header dict) for fast column lookups by name.
 Column names must be hashable, and other than that, there are no firm restrictions.
-However, to use the interface with SQLite, avoid using the double underscore "__" in the names, which is used to allow arbitrary names in SQLite.
+(However, to use the interface with SQLite, avoid using the double underscore "__" in the names, which is used to allow arbitrary names in SQLite.)

 When reading CSV files, the header is normally taken from the first (non-comment) line.
 If "user_format" is specified on reading csv files, the csv data will be pre-processed and "comment" lines starting with # are removed.

+Pydf supports CSVJ, which is a mix of CSV with JSON metadata in comment fields in the first few lines of the file, to provide data type, formatting, and other information.
+Using CSVJ speeds importing CSV data into a Pydf instance because the data can be converted to the appropriate time as it is read, and therefore avoids a second pass to conver data from str type, which is the default.
+This also may unflatten objects.

 In some cases, you may be working with CSV files without a header of column names.
 Setting noheader=True avoids capturing the column names from the header line from csv input, and then column names will not be defined.

-When column names are taken from first (non-comment) line, they must exist (not be blank) and must be unique.
-If any column name is blank, then these are named "UnnamedN" where N is the column number staring at 0.
+If columns are not appropriate for immediate use, such as if they are sometimes repeated or are missing, then the array can be read with noheader=True, and then peeling off the first row and applying it using set_cols() If any column name is blank, then these are named "colN" (or any other prefix you may prefer) where N is the column number staring at 0.
 If there are duplicates, then the duplicate name is named "duplicatename_N", where 'duplicatename' is the original name and N is the column number.
 If you don't want this behavior, then use noheader=True and handle definition of the 'cols' parameter yourself.

 Even if column names are established, Pydf still allows that columns (and rows) can be indexed by number.
-Therefore, it is best if the column names used are not pure numbers, to avoid confusion.
-Traditional column names can be added with .add_AZ_cols() method, similar to spreadsheet programs, `'A', 'B', ...
+Therefore, it is best if the column names used are not pure numbers to avoid confusion.
+Traditional column names can be added with .set_cols() method, with the cols parameter set to None.
+This results in column names similar to spreadsheet programs, `'A', 'B', ...
 'Z', 'AA', 'AB'...`.

 The column names can be passed in the 'cols' parameter as a list, or if the dtypes dict is provided and cols are not, then the column names are defined from dtypes dict, and the datatypes are simultaneously defined.
 The dtypes_dict